Make ham and beans in your instant pot for a satisfying meal. It’s a great way to use leftover ham and there’s no need to soak the beans!

 - 8 cups water

-- 1-2 cups ham, in about half inch cubes
+- 1½ cups ham in about half inch cubes

 - Cook on high pressure for 1 hour, then quick release the pressure.

-- Stir in ham and pressure cook for another 15 minutes.
-Quick release the steam again.
+- Stir in chopped ham and pressure cook for another 5 minutes.
+Quick release the steam again.1½ cups ham

-- Taste and adjust seasoning to your taste and serve with cornbread.
+- Taste and adjust seasoning to your liking.
+Serve with cornbread or beer bread if desired.